 Objective Implementation Activities b.
 Expand waste collection opportunities and provide enhanced resident and private sector education in rural and underserved areas c.
 Encourage collaboration among rural communities to create efficient and cost- effective recycling collection and material recovery processing d.
 Encourage funding of initiatives such as the Closed Loop Fund to increase source reduction and reuse, and recycling and composting e.
 Encourage regional, multi-governmental, and local/neighborhood clean-up events in rural and underserved areas through diverse partnerships f.
 Create collaborations with public and private sectors to increase recycling and material recovery g.
-Provide and maintain regional illegal dumping resource clearinghouse and information resources Evaluate that applicants for state a.
-Follow recommended Permit Application Review process as outline in Regional permits demonstrate compliance and Local Review of MSW Facility Applications with the adopted regional solid b.
-Encourage and support adoption and update of county siting ordinances waste plan c.
-Provide recommendations for conformance with the RSWMP a.
-Maintain and update the closed and abandoned landfill inventory as new information is received from local governments or owners/operates and/or as Maintain and update the Closed landfills are closed and Abandoned Landfill b.
-Respond to information requests for closed and abandoned landfill inventory, Inventory maintain closed and abandoned landfill records, and update and maintain online inventory and print resources c.
+Provide and maintain regional illegal dumping resource clearinghouse and information resources a.
+Follow recommended Permit Application Review process as outline in Regional Assure that applicants for state and Local Review of MSW Facility Applications permits demonstrate compliance b.
+Encourage and support adoption and update of county siting ordinances with the adopted regional solid c.
+Provide recommendations for conformation with the RSWMP and land use waste plan compatibility in counties in the region with no siting ordinance and extraterritorial jurisdictions of cities a.
+Maintain and update the closed and abandoned landfill inventory as new information is received from local governments or owners/operates and/or as Maintain and undata the Closed landfills are closed Maintain and update the Closed and Abandoned Landfill b.
+Respond to information requests for closed and abandoned landfill inventory, maintain closed and abandoned landfill records, and update and maintain online Inventory and print resources c.
 Maintain and update notification process on new site closure and development over former landfills